Tuesday, March 31, 2020

 Gideon Poppe | The Young Man

-From Deutsche Oper Berlin on Medici.tv we have Korngold's Das Wunder der Heliane, 1927.
+From Deutsche Oper Berlin from 2018 on Medici.tv we have Korngold's Das Wunder der Heliane, 1927.
 I am watching it because Lotte Lehmann said Heliane was her favorite role.
 It is the outer extreme of post Romanticism.

 In Act I there are three characters: The Stranger, the Ruler and his wife Heliane.
 She is the only one with an actual name.
 The Ruler is pissed because his wife doesn't love him.
 So he kills anyone who seems happy, including The Stranger who wanders into town and cheers people up.
 While he is in jail awaiting his execution, Heliane comes in to comfort him.
 She announces herself as the Queen.
 This is one of the wildest scenes in opera.
 At The Stranger's request she first takes down her hair, then takes off her shoes, and finally takes off everything else.
 Is this part of comforting?
 So did Lotte like the nudity?
 Husband comes back and things go from bad to worse.
 The music is very intense.